pefcos/test4/SOLUTION.md

 By changing the import to `const fs = require('fs').promises;`, the operations could be rewritten with the use of `fs.readFile()` and `fs.writeFile()`, combined with `await`.
 This requires that we make the functions `async`, so the route definitions (and the `readData` function) had to be changed to contain `async` in their definiton.

+## Other Problems

+### Fetch call on Item List

+The call to `fetch` in the `ItemDetail` component was fetching from the frontend URL.
+I've changed the fetch call to include the full URL for the backend, just like implemented in the `DataProvider`.